 Am I open to changing or trying something different?

 3) Then decide on purpose what you want to do instead.
 Or re-decide to keep doing what your doing.
-Either way, you are taking a fresh look and getting off of auto-pilot so you can make sure your headed in the right direction.
-Remember, our brains like to be efficient, so getting off of auto pilot will take you becoming aware and then practicing the new habit.
+Either way, you are taking a fresh look and getting off auto-pilot so you can make sure you’re headed in the right direction.
+Remember, our brains like to be efficient, so getting auto-pilot will require that you first become aware or your current habit and then practice the new habit.